 The wine festival

-A lattice-work of rocky outcrops and beaches with crystal clear waters, either sandy like Katsadia, Kampos, Tourkomnima, Platys Gialos and Lientou or pebbly like Hohlakoura, Xerokampos, Papantria and Monodendri, will offer you endless hours of rejuvenation and relaxation.
+A latticework of rocky outcrops and beaches – either sandy (like Katsadia, Kampos, Tourkomnima, Platis Gialos and Lientou) or pebbly (like Hohlakoura, Xerokampos, Papantria and Monodendri) – offer endless hours of swimming and relaxation.

 Hidden gems of Lipsi

-On Lipsi not a day goes by without being able to experience something brand new and original.
-The twenty four islets that embrace it are “living museums of natural history” awaiting exploration.
-With their rich flora and fauna and their registration in the Natura 2000 catalogue, they make the ideal refuge for the Μonachus-monachus seal, sea turtles as well as Eleonora’s falcons, herring gulls and other rare birds, whose nests occupy every eligible nook and cranny.
+On Lipsi, not a day goes by without being able to experience something new and original.
+The 24 islets that embrace Lispi await exploration, with rich flora and fauna protected by the Natura 2000 network, make an ideal refuge for the shy and protected Mediterranean monk seal, as well as sea turtles and birdlife, such as Eleonora’s falcons, herring gulls and other rare species that nest in the nooks and crannies of the rocks.

 For imaginative palates

-The view to the big Aegean blue will be reward enough.
-If you want to go higher, the castle with the remnants of an acropolis lies at the highest point of the island.
-The serenity of the landscape will captivate your heart!
+If you love hiking, follow the wonderful paved footpath past the holy church of the Kimisi tis Theotokou (Assumption of the Holy Mother of God) to the temple of Ano Kimisi, or climb to the Aravis mill, the highest point of Hora.
+The view of the Aegean will be reward enough.
+And if you want to go higher, the castle with the remnants of an acropolis lies at the highest point of the island.
+The serenity will capture your heart!

 - The wine festival